She was a force to be reckoned with.

 Our mom, Jerri Bennett, was smart, funny, loving, strong-willed and eternally optimistic.
 She was also a realist.
 She loved life and her family and was in relatively good health at the age of 83.

-Mom left us in June and, while the loss is still very raw for our family, we know it’s important to share our story so others will realize the profound impact The Vic had on us at one of the most difficult times in our lives.
+Mom left us in June and, while the loss is still very raw for our family, we know it’s important to share our story so others will realize the profound impact Victoria Hospital had on us at one of the most difficult times in our lives.

 No one is ever prepared to lose their mom.

 While we know the day will come, the reality is beyond comprehension.
 It became all too real for us in early June.
-My sister and I convinced Mom to go to Urgent Care at The Vic.
+My sister and I convinced Mom to go to Urgent Care at Victoria Hospital.
 She hadn’t been feeling well and was having difficulty getting around.

 Within less than 24 hours, Mom had been admitted, tests had been run and the diagnosis shared with us.
 Mom had advanced colorectal cancer.
 Doctors had found a large tumor and had no way of knowing how invasive it had become.
 Weighing all of 76 pounds, mom was not strong enough for surgery.
 The doctor told us they could give Mom chemotherapy or radiation to give her comfort – but it would not change the outcome.